+cotton cultivation.
+COTTON (GOSSYPIUM SPP).
 Cotton is a fibre crop and belongs to the plant family called Malvaceae.
-It produces cotton lint, a white fibre used in textile industries.
+It produces cotton lint, a white fibre used in textile industries. cotton is cultivated in large quantities in the northern parts of Nigeria and it is one of the major cash crops in Nigeria. cotton wool serves as a major part of a first aid box in schools and hospitals

 Gossypium hirsitum, Gosspium vitifolium, Ishan type, samaru, Gosspium peruvianum (meko cotton).

-Climatic and soil requirement for the planting of cotton:
+Climatic and soil requirement for the cultivation of cotton:

 Cotton requires a temperature of 250C – 35°C, rainfall of 65cm – 125cm per annum, abundant sunlight and a very rich, deep, loamy or clay-loamy soil